-These performances are an important moment in your graduate career and they always create a lasting and memorable impression.
-You should set high standards for yourself and exploit to the highest degree this chance to express yourself and demonstrate your competence as producers and practitioners of performance.
-However, given that you are sharing limited rehearsal time in the space you should try to keep the technical aspects of the performance under control and be realistic about what you and the space can actually accomplish.
-Above all, respect the rehearsal time limits and the schedule that you set for yourselves and each other, and respect the need for quick set ups and strikes.
-None of this advice should discourage you from being ambitious, but it should warn you that you have to plan and rehearse very carefully.
+The graduate performance is an important milestone in your graduate career and they always create a lasting and memorable impression.
+You should set high standards for yourself and exploit to the highest degree this chance to express yourself and demonstrate your competence as a researcher, producer and practitioner of live, public performance.
+However, given that you are sharing limited rehearsal time in the space you should try to keep the technical aspects of the live performance under control and be realistic about what you can actually accomplish in the space-time provided.
+Above all, respect the rehearsal time limits and the schedule, and respect the need for quick set ups and strikes.
+None of this advice should discourage you from being ambitious, but actually help you devise a plan and rehearse very carefully.